 What is it called?
 What can it look like?
 What is it?
-THC THC, or tetrahydrocannabinol , is the primary psychoactive component in cannabis.
-In most cases, people use THC to refer to delta-9 THC, which is the compound most people associate with the intoxicating effect of cannabis.
+THC THC, or tetrahydrocannabinol, is the primary psychoactive component in cannabis.
+In most cases, people use THC to refer to delta-9 THC, which usually causes cannabis' intoxicating effect.
 Other types of THC can have similar effects.
 THC can also be extracted from cannabis, and products made with THC in its concentrated form can be strong.
-CBD CBD, or cannabidiol , is a compound in cannabis frequently used in topicals, oils, inhalants, and edibles.
+CBD CBD, or cannabidiol, is a compound in cannabis frequently used in topicals, oils, inhalants, and edibles.
 CBD is nonintoxicating when used in normal doses.
-Parents should consult a healthcare provider before determining if their child should use CBD products.
-Children should not use any CBD product unless under a parent's supervision, as it can have side effects like other over-the-counter drugs.
-Cannabinoid Hemp/ Delta-8 Cannabinoid hemp products like Delta- 8, Delta-10, and THC-O are usually made with extractions from legally grown hemp.
+Parents should consult with a healthcare provider before determining if their child should use CBD products.
+Children should not use any CBD product unless under a parent's supervision, as it can have side effects like other over-the-counter drug products.
+Cannabinoid Hemp/ Delta-8 Cannabinoid hemp products like Delta-8, Delta-10, and THC-O are usually made with extractions from legally grown hemp.
 Cannabinoid hemp products have been sold in convenience stores and vape shops and are often intoxicating.
 Like traditional cannabis products, it is not legal for those under 21 years of age to purchase or consume intoxicating hemp products in Virginia.